-The NEPA Final EIS and this HEPA Final EIS are the last step in the NEPA and HEPA processes, respectively, leading to a decision by HDOT as the HEPA lead agency (see FIGURE 1-4).
-The NEPA Record of Decision (ROD) will memorialize the findings and decision of the NEPA lead agency and provide the environmental mitigation and commitments that will be required as part of project implementation.
+The NEPA Final EIS and the HEPA Final EIS are the last step in the NEPA and HEPA processes respectively, leading to a decision by the FHWA as the federal lead agency and HDOT as the HEPA lead agency (see FIGURE 1-4).
+The Record of Decision (ROD) will memorialize the findings and decision of the NEPA lead agency and provide the environmental mitigation and commitments that will be required as part of project implementation.
 The decision document memorializing findings and commitments for the HEPA process will occur when the Final EIS is accepted by the Governor of the State of Hawaii after Final EIS publication.